 The Fulcrum of Our Nation Building

 Most of Jamestown’s governmental records were destroyed in Richmond during our Civil War, yet there are enough left here and in England and Europe to know that the colony’s growth – and our nation building – took on new dimensions and energy with Charles I’s appointment of Sir William Berkeley as governor in 1641, one of Virginia’s most controversial figures.
 About the same time, the Assembly had adopted another in a series of progressive legislative reforms that helped it achieve more of the authority and powers of effective government.

-In 1643, he encouraged the burgesses to meet as a body separately from the Assembly, giving rise to our bicameral legislative structure.
+In 1643, he encouraged the burgesses to meet as a body separately from the Assembly, establishing the bicameral legislative structure.
 He also appointed successful Virginians to key offices in the colony and continued the tradition of maintaining civilian control of the militias or military, as had been the policy since Company days.
 The burgesses had also initiated what would develop into our unique congressional institution of an elected Speaker of the House (which differed from England’s crown-appointed version).

 In doing so, it also inadvertently functioned for the entire Interregnum with more of the prerogatives of an almost sovereign-like legislature.
 While it remained principally in concert with Parliament’s new regime in London, its several royalist members were tolerated and kept a low profile while retaining their seats and positions in the more robust local colonial administration.

 The 1660 Restoration brought new monarchal focus and attention to the colony.
 The resumption of relative domestic tranquility in England allowed the Crown to reconsider what it had and what to do with Virginia and its other American colonies.